victorddm/test_servier/README.md

 # Installation
 To run this project locally, follow these steps:

-Clone the project repository
+1. Clone the project repository

 `git clone https://github.com/victorddm/test_servier.git`

-Install the required dependencies:
+` cd Test_Servier `

+2. Create a virtual environment and install requirements

+Manually
+`python -m venv venv `

+`. ./venv/bin/activate `

 `pip install -r requirements.txt`

-Run the main script:
+3. Run the main script:

 `python src/run.py`

-if the script is not working because the python path is not well defined, you can run the following command:
+if the script is not working because the python path is not well defined, you can run the following command at the root of the project:

-`export PYTHONPATH="${PYTHONPATH}:/path/to/your/project"`
+`PYTHONPATH=. python src/run.py`

 You can find the json file describing the graph in the `output/describe_graph.json` folder.